 Standard Format of the articles

-We accept articles in *docx, *.doc or *.rtf format (no tabs), no longer that 30 standard pages (1800 characters per page), written in Spanish, English or Portuguese.
+We accept articles in *docx, *.doc or *.rtf format (no tabs), preferably no longer that 40,000 characters (with spaces, excluding bibliographical references), written in Spanish, English or Portuguese.
+We strongly encourage authors to submit articles written in their native language, when possible.

 Every paper submitted for publication must contain the following: